-In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) possessed no binding ability of histone H3 to DNA within chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the EBF1 gene based on their hyper-acetylation levels.
-In clone cl.2-6, mainly K9/H3 and K27/H3 (and probably K14/H3 and K18/H3) exhibited full or less binding ability based on their hyper-acetylation levels at the early stage and lost the binding capacity to no binding ability based on their hyper-acetylation levels via the middle until late stages (Fig. 7-16).
-Accordingly, the structure of chromatin surrounding the proximal 5'-upstream region of the gene, which is loose form in DT40 cells, should change to tight form at the early stage in clone cl.2-6 and thereafter change to loose form via the middle until late stages.
-These facts agreed with the findings that the gene expression of EBF1 is drastically suppressed to very low (or no) level at the early stage in clone cl.2-6 and thereafter gradually elevated until the late stage to almost the same levels in DT40 cells (see Fig.
+In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) possess no binding ability of histone H3 to DNA within the chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the EBF1 gene based on their hyper-acetylation levels.
+In clone cl.2-6, mainly K9/H3 and K27/H3 (and probably K14/H3 and K18/H3) exhibit a full or less binding ability based on their hypor- or somewhat hyper-acetylation levels at the early stage and lose the binding capacity to no binding ability based on their hyper-acetylation levels through the middle until later stages (Fig. 7-16).
+Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene, which is the loose form in DT40 cells, changes to the tight form at the early stage in clone cl.2-6 and thereafter changes to the loose form through the middle until later stages.
+These facts agreed with the findings that the gene expression of EBF1 is drastically suppressed to a very low (or no) level at the early stage in clone cl.2-6 and thereafter gradually elevated until the later stage to almost the same levels in DT40 cells (see Fig. 7-10).

-In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) exhibited no binding ability of histone H3 to DNA within chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the OBF1 gene based on their hyper-acetylation levels.
-In clone cl.2-6, especially K9/H3 and K27/H3 (and probably K23/H3) obviously exhibited full or less binding ability of histone H3 to DNA based on their hypo- or somewhat hyper-acetylation levels at the early stage.
-Thereafter, the full or less binding ability was slightly reduced at the middle stage and further decreased to no binding ability based on their hyper-acetylation levels at the late stage (Fig. 7-16).
-Accordingly, the structure of chromatin surrounding the proximal 5'-upstream region of the gene, which is loose form in DT40 cells, should change to tight form at the early stage in clone cl.2-6 and thereafter change to loose form via the middle to late stages.
-These facts agreed with the findings that the gene expression of OBF1 is slightly decreased at the early stage in clone cl.2-6 and thereafter critical to high level via the middle to late stages (see Fig. 7-10).
+In DT40 cells, as described above, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) exhibit no binding ability of histone H3 to DNA within the chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the OBF1 gene based on their hyper-acetylation levels.
+In clone cl.2-6, especially K9/H3 and K27/H3 (and probably K23/H3) obviously exhibit a full or less binding ability of histone H3 to DNA based on their hypo- or somewhat hyper-acetylation levels at the early stage.
+Thereafter, the full or less binding ability is slightly reduced at the middle stage and further decreased to no binding ability based on their hyper-acetylation levels at the later stage (Fig. 7-16).
+Accordingly, the chromatin structure surrounding the proximal 5'-upstream region of the gene, which is the loose form in DT40 cells, changes to the tight form at the early stage in clone cl.2-6 and thereafter changes to the loose form through the middle to later stages.
+These facts agreed with the findings that the gene expression of OBF1 is slightly decreased at the early stage in clone cl.2-6 and thereafter certainly increased to a high level through the middle to later stages (see Fig. 7-10).